eleemosynator/writeups/white_rabbit/readme.md

 the port number given by the second argument to the function (IDA names this `hostshort` because it's passed to `htons` before being given to `bind`).
 It then calls `listen` and `accept` to accept incoming connections and then:

 ![stage2-network-2](./stage2-network-2.png)

-It receives up to four characters into a stack-based buffer which it then passes to `sub_404640`, giving it the address of a global buffer (helpfully named `buf` by IDA) as a second argument.
+It receives up to four characters into a stack-based buffer which it then passes to `sub_404640`, giving it the address of a global buffer (unhelpfully named `buf` by IDA) as a second argument.
-If this call returns success, it sends four characters from the global buffer on the connection as a response.
+If this call returns success, it sends four characters from the global buffer to the connection as a response.

 The heart of this part of the challenge is the function `sub_404640`, which starts off with:

 ![stage2-states](./stage2-states.png)

 The second argument (`arg_4`) contains a pointer to the global buffer `buf` which this sub keeps in `ecx`.
-Looking at the structure of the code, it seems to behanve like a state machine using the first character of `buf` as the current state and the first character of the incoming message (pointer to by `arg_0`) as the input.
+Looking at the structure of the code, it seems to behave like a state machine using the first character of `buf` as the current state and the first character of the incoming message (pointer to by `arg_0`) as the input.
 The first segment of the function only accepts states `'\0'`, `'E'` and `'Y'` as valid states, hence we can make the function easier to read by renaming the targets of the corresponding branches:

 ![stage2-states2](./stage2-states-2.png)

 And hence we have the transition diagram: